Budibase/website/content/blog/web-application-development/index.md

 {{< figure src="/web-app-ideas/orientation.jpg" alt="Employee Orientation Software" >}}

 There are many different processes involved with building a web application.
-Below, I have summaried the different steps involved with the web application development process.
+Below, I have summarised the different steps involved with the web application development process.

 If you are keen to learn how to build a web application in more detail, I would advise you to check out this incredibly informative post - [How to build a web app](https://www.budibase.com/blog/how-to-make-a-web-app/).